 4. Interactive Brokers

-While offering leverage up to 50:1 and spreads from 0.1 pips, Interactive Brokers sets itself apart with its tiered commission structure, which benefits high-volume traders with progressively lower fees based on monthly trade activity.
-However, to get started, a minimum deposit of $10,000 is required, making Interactive Brokers for more serious traders.
+While offering leverage of up to 50:1 and spreads as low as 0.1 pips, Interactive Brokers distinguishes itself with its tiered commission structure, which benefits high-volume traders with progressively lower fees based on their monthly trading activity.
+However, to get started, a minimum deposit of $10,000 is required, making Interactive Brokers suitable for more serious traders.
 Nevertheless, if you’re a beginner, you can still sign up with IB and access the Trader’s Academy to get started.

 Feature | Information |